thegamecracks/discord.py-i18n-demo/docs/en/onboarding.md

 ### gettext

-gettext refers to a set of utilities written as part of the GNU Project designed to help programs support internationalization (abbreviated as i18n, meaning a program can adapt to different locales without an architectural re-design) and localization (abbreviated as L18n, referring to the process of adding
+gettext refers to a set of utilities written as part of the GNU Project, designed to help programs support internationalization (abbreviated as i18n, meaning a program can adapt to different locales without an architectural re-design) and localization (abbreviated as L18n, referring to the process of adding